 Dyalog Limited makes no representations or warranties with respect to the contents hereof and specifically disclaims any implied warranties of merchantability or fitness for any particular purpose.
 Dyalog Limited reserves the right to revise this publication without notification.

 TRADEMARKS:

 SQAPL is copyright of Insight Systems ApS.

-UNIX is a trademark of X/Open Ltd.
+UNIX is a registered trademark of The Open Group.
 Windows, Windows Vista, Visual Basic and Excel are trademarks of Microsoft Corporation.

 All other trademarks and copyrights are acknowledged.

 Overview